Multiple inference requests with kluster.ai¶

 batch_jobs = []

-for dir_path, batch_file in batch_files:
+for batch_file in batch_files:

 print(f"Creating batch job for file ID {batch_file.id}")